revaturelabs/interviewquestions/Python/Python-Datatypes/Number.md

  ---

-20.How will you convert real numbers to complex numbers and give an example?
+20.How will you convert real numbers to complex numbers.
+Give an example?

   ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)